 If no update segregation is required, use the broadcast update method.

 Performing a manual update

-- 1. Select Management > Automatic Update in the Control Panel. - 2.
-Select Enable manual configuration. - Set the Protocol as http. - 4.
-In the Server field, type the update server hostname and port in this format: <hostname>:18287 - 5.
-In the Path field, type the following: auto-update - 6.
-Select Preserve thin client configuration if you want to preserve all previously configured settings. - 7.
-Click OK, and then the thin client will pull the updates.
+- 1. Select Management > Automatic Update in Control Panel. - 2.
+Select Enable manual configuration. - 3.
+Set the Protocol as http. - 4.
+In the Server field, enter the update server hostname and port in the following format: